<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.dharmacafe.com/health-sexuality/thank-you-dr-cowan/" />
+<link rel="alternate" type="text/html" href="https://dharmacafe.com/health-sexuality/jungle-medicine/" />

 <author>